Indonesian leader orders all-out effort to find submarine as oxygen runs low | Law-Order

 Military chief Hadi Tjahjanto on Wednesday told Reuters contact with the submarine was lost at 4:30 a.m. and a search was under way 60 miles (96 km) off Bali.
 Indonesia in the past operated a fleet of 12 submarines bought from the Soviet Union to patrol the waters of the sprawling archipelago.

 It now operates five - the two German-built Type 209 submarines and three newer South Korean vessels.
-(Additional reporting by Aradhana Aravindan in Singapore and Kate Lamb and John Mair in Sydney; Writing by Ed Davies; Editing by Martin Petty, Hugh Lawson and Nick Macfie)
+(Additional reporting by Aradhana Aravindan in Singapore, Kate Lamb and John Mair in Sydney, and Idrees Ali in Washington; Writing by Ed Davies; Editing by Martin Petty, Hugh Lawson, Nick Macfie and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)